 We made an infographic firstly showing the threats on the environment and secondly presenting their respective solutions.

-Feel free to include this infographic on your website using the HTML code below.
+Feel free to include this infographic on your website using the embed code below.